apache/pulsar/site2/docs/getting-started-helm.md

 ## Step 2: Use pulsar-admin to create Pulsar tenants/namespaces/topics

-`pulsar-admin` is the CLI tool for Pulsar.
-In this step, you can use `pulsar-admin` to create resources including tenants, namespaces, and topics.
+`pulsar-admin` is the CLI (command-Line Interface) tool for Pulsar.
+In this step, you can use `pulsar-admin` to create resources, including tenants, namespaces, and topics.

 1. Enter the `toolset` container.